apache/sedona/docs/community/publish.md

 ## 9. Release Sedona Python and Zeppelin

-You must have the maintainer priviledge of `https://pypi.org/project/apache-sedona/` and `https://www.npmjs.com/package/apache-sedona`
+You must have the maintainer privilege of `https://pypi.org/project/apache-sedona/` and `https://www.npmjs.com/package/apache-sedona`

 ```bash
 #!/bin/bash